zenpoet88/uva-cs-auth-workflow-openstack/README.md

 # Deploying in Vanderbilt CAGE2 infrastructure.

 * Run `deploy-nodes.py` and `post-deploy.py` to get a `post-deploy-output.json`.
+Use a enterprise configuration file that matches the VU deployment you wish to run the workflow on.
+(E.g. cage2-ssh for the ssh workflow, or cage2-shib for the shib and Moodle workflows.)
 Run `clean-nodes.py` to remove all nodes.

 * Clone `git@github.com:CASTLEGym/castle-vm.git`.
 Follow the README to install preqreqs and provision VMs.

-* Check out the `develop` branch, follow the README to deploy a stack.
+* Check out the `develop` branch, follow the README to deploy a stack (including the UVA workflow stacks).

 * Log into the "workflow" VM, and clone this repository.

 * Copy the post-deploy-output.json from the first step to the workflow VM.
 Modify it such that the addresses array matches the CAGE2 addresses assigned in the heat template.
-(TODO: automate this leveraging the heat templates from the castle-vm repo.)
+This modification can be done manually by adding the control and game IPs to the addresses array in the JSON for each machine in the game.
+For cage2, this can be done with the convenience script called `convert-to-vu-cage2.py`.

-* Set up DNS entries for the key machines (dc1, service, identity).
-DNS entries should point at the game addresses, not the control addresses.
-(TODO: Automate this leverage the the heat templates from the castle-vm repo.)
+* Set up DNS entries for the key machines (dc1.castle.os, service.castle.os, identity.castle.os).
+DNS
+entries should point at the game addresses, not the control addresses.
+(TODO: Automate this leverage the the heat templates from the castle-vm repo.
+While I can do this with designate automatically, I'm not sure that works for VU yet.)

-* Run post-deploy.py with the modified post-deploy-output.json to configure the Vandy HEAT-template deployed nodes.
+* Run post-deploy.py with the modified post-deploy-output.json to configure the HEAT-template deployed nodes.

 * Simulate and emulate logins from the workflow VM as per normal (described above).